Award winner 2008

 Impact of the Future For Nature Award

-• With the contribution of the FFN Award funds, Patrícia launched the Lowland Tapir Conservation Initiative (LTCI) to the Pantanal region in Brazil
+• With the financial contribution from the FFN Award, Patrícia established the Lowland Tapir Conservation Initiative (LTCI) in the Pantanal region in Brazil.

 "Although still relatively young, Patrícia's scientific abilities are very strong.
 More importantly, however, she is able to bring together diverse people with different interests and objectives and rally them around a common goal.
 This is extremely important in conservation.
 This award will help strengthen her position and credibility and lend credence to the goals she is fighting for."